KenKundert/addsshkeys/README.rst

 **ssh_add**

 The name of the command that adds keys to your SSH agent.
 By default, 'ssh-add' is used.

 **ssh_keys**

 This setting is required.
 It contains a dictionary of dictionaries that contains information about each key.
 The primary dictionary contains a name and the values for each key.
 The values are held in a dictionary that may contain three fields:

 *paths*

 This is required and contains the paths to one or more SSH private key files.
 It may be a list of strings, or a single string that is split.
 If a relative path is given, it is relative to ~/.ssh.

 *account*

 This gives the name of the Avendesora account that holds passphrase for the keys.
 If present, Avendesora will be queried for the passphrase.

 *passphrase*

 This is required if *account* is not given, otherwise it is optional.
 If *account* is given, it is the name of the passphrase field in Avendesora, which defaults to 'passcode'.
 If account is not given, it is the passphrase itself.
 In this case, the settings file should only be readable by the user.

 **config_file_mask**

 An integer that determines if a warning should be printed about the config file permissions being too loose.
 The permissions are only checked if the file is found to contain a passphrase.
 Default is 077.
 Set to 000 to disable the warning.
 Set to 077 to generate a warning if the configuration directory is readable or writable by the group or others.
 Set to 007 to generated a warning if the directory is readable or writable by others.

+**auth_sock_path**

+If given, the value of $SSH_AUTH_SOCKET is written to the specified path.
+This can be useful when running SSH related commands in cron and anacron scripts.

 Here is an example configuration file::